Tarzan in film, television and other non-print media: Television

 Meanwhile, television had emerged as a primary vehicle bringing the character to the public, as the corpus of Tarzan films, especially those of Johnny Weissmuller and Lex Barker, became staples on Saturday morning TV.
 In 1958, in the middle of his six-film reign as Tarzan, Gordon Scott filmed three episodes for a prospective television series.
 The program did not sell, and in 1966 the three pilots were edited into a 90-minute television feature entitled Tarzan and the Trappers.

 A live action Tarzan series starring Ron Ely ran on NBC 1966–1968 (57 hour-long episodes).
 The executive producer was Sy Weintraub, and the series was basically a follow-on to Weintraub's series of Tarzan films that began with Tarzan's Greatest Adventure in 1959.
 Weintraub had dispensed with Jane and portrayed his ape man as well-spoken and sophisticated.
 Though Ely's Tarzan did not have Jane, he was accompanied by Cheeta the chimpanzee from the movies and a child sidekick, the orphan boy Jai (Manuel Padilla, Jr.), who also played the similar roles of Ramel and Pepe in Tarzan and the Valley of Gold (1966) and Tarzan and the Great River (1967).
 The character Jai first appeared in the 1962 film Tarzan Goes to India, played by a young actor of the same name.
-A pair of two-part episodes from this series were also released to theaters as feature films under the titles Tarzan's Jungle Rebellion (1967) and Tarzan's Deadly Silence (1970).
+A pair of two-part episodes from this series was also released to theaters as feature films under the titles Tarzan's Jungle Rebellion (1967) and Tarzan's Deadly Silence (1970).